Frequently Asked Questions

 What counts as net wealth?

 Net wealth is your total assets minus your total debts.
 Assets include property, investments, savings, pensions, and any other valuables.
 Debts include mortgages, student loans, car loans, credit card debt, and any other liabilities.
-The resulting figure — positive or negative — is what determines your position in the wealth distribution.
+The resulting figure.
+Positive or negative.
+Is what determines your position in the wealth distribution.

 Is my data stored or sent anywhere?